The History of Burger King and the First 10 Locations

-If you live in Miami and drive frequently to the Airport or Miami Beach, I assume you’ve seen the Burger King company building located right off the Dolphin Expressway (SR836) on the NW 57th Street exit.
+If you live in Miami and drive frequently to the Airport or Miami Beach, I assume you’ve seen the Burger King company building right off the Dolphin Expressway (SR836) on the NW 57th Street exit.

 Burger King #2 in Miami, now La Palma restaurant